 Domestic Violence Evidence in Los Angeles

 Usually when you talk about being able to prove a domestic violence case, the prosecutors are going to need to have evidence.
-To give readers a better understanding of what type of evidence is necessary in a Los Angeles domestic violence case, our California criminal defense lawyers are providing an overview below.

 Probably the biggest piece of evidence that I see is injuries.
 So, when the police go out to domestic violence scenes where someone has called 9-1-1, which is another piece of evidence, the 9-1-1 tape, someone claiming this person hit me, they’re attacking me, the person’s screaming.
 You can hear fear in their voice.